If you're a Lab Tech using Stile, keep this page bookmarked for a quick reference.

 Gain access to your teachers' activities

-The teacher can add you as a co-teacher to their Subject if you need to see their copy of it, or you can make your own copy if you know that they are using a Stile activity without any modifications.
-You'll need your own Stile account to do either of these so make sure you're all set up!
+The teacher can add you as a "co-teacher" to their Subject if you need to see their copy of it, such as if it has been customised, or you can make your own copy if you know that they are using a Stile activity without any modifications.

 "Permission denied" when clicking a Stile link